Ayushburman/I-Think/Topics/Study.md

 > https://youtu.be/fOV-IScx2Mw?si=JNnw7ch3uruFZ4yF
 ### how I studied for 12 hours a day for over a year
 > https://youtu.be/kICh_d6tHQk?si=wBXjt3d8cE7ERWBl
+### How I memorized an entire chapter from “Moby Dick”
 > https://youtu.be/mh9B5UJbbRg?si=66AIb8XrGxaTnHpu

 > https://youtu.be/vge9LQIV1bg?si=DuL--oZ_2KdQmkEr